Companies Using Shopify

 How often is the data updated?

 We update all data every month.
-Our crawler scans over 2 billion URLs across 30 million domains each cycle, detecting both frontend and backend technologies to keep coverage thorough and up to date.
+Our crawler scans over 2 billion URLs across 30 million domains each cycle, detecting both frontend and backend technologies to ensure full, up-to-date coverage.

 Based on 80,970 company data

-These insights include all Technologychecker.io detections of Shopify (free & paid plans).
-Need paid-only or company data filtering?
+These insights include all TechnologCchecker.io detections of Shopify (free & paid plans).